faisalmlalani/faisalmlalani.github.io/_posts/2020-04-07-the-crazy-ones-in-ladakh.md

 {% include post-image.html path="documentation/2020-04-07-the-crazy-ones-in-ladakh/2.jpeg" path-detail="documentation/2020-04-07-the-crazy-ones-in-ladakh/2.jpeg" alt="" %}

-Even the end of our day had metaphorical alarm bells about the state of things - we had dinner had _Winterfell_ Cafe.
+Even the end of our day had metaphorical alarm bells about the state of things - we had dinner at _Winterfell_ Cafe.
 Y’know.
 Remember the North.

 Karim promised Shubham and I that we could go for a sunset boat ride on Dal Lake after dinner.
-Our boat was slim, but it fit the both of us comfortably enough, and we spent the night navigating the waters of one of the most heavenly places in the region, famously and appropriately called Heaven on Earth.
+Our boat was slim, but it fit the both of us comfortably enough.
+We spent the night navigating the waters of one of the most heavenly places in the region, famously and appropriately called Heaven on Earth.

 {% include post-image.html path="documentation/2020-04-07-the-crazy-ones-in-ladakh/3.jpeg" path-detail="documentation/2020-04-07-the-crazy-ones-in-ladakh/3.jpeg" alt="" %}